irene-tang/discontiguous-multiwords/README.md

 **In this repository:**

-**superblankParser.py**: a stream processor that parses character by character (challenge #2)
+- **superblankParser.py**: a stream processor that parses character by character (challenge #2)

-**parser.py:** a stream processor that does more stuff than superblankParser (challenge #2.5)
+- **parser.py:** a stream processor that does more stuff than superblankParser (challenge #2.5)

-**sample_texts:** sample texts for ./superblankParser.py and ./parser.py
+- **sample_texts:** sample texts for ./superblankParser.py and ./parser.py

 **superblankParser.py**
 ========================
 `python ./superblankParser.py [file]` <br />
-Takes an input file, counts the number of superblanks contained in the file
+Takes an input file, prints the text in the file stripped of superblanks

 **parser.py**